Learn how to launch a career in video game development.

 In addition to deciding what type of developer you might want to be, you might also choose to specialize.
 You can develop niche skills based on the type of system (console, computer, or mobile), game type (simulation, adventure, role-playing, strategy, etc.), or a specific game element (in-game systems, level design, user interface, environment, etc).

 Many game developers get into the industry out of a love of gaming.
-More than 215 million people in the United States play video games, according to the Entertainment Software Association, making it a leading form of entertainment [1].
+More than 190 million people in the United States play video games, according to the Entertainment Software Association [2].
 While working in video game development can be challenging, it can also be rewarding to take part in creating something you’re passionate about (and that your potential customers are passionate about as well).

 Video game development is typically seen as a highly coveted career, especially for those with an established love of video games.
 Let’s take a look at some of the educational recommendations and skills you can build that could make you more competitive in your job search.

-Many game development and publishing companies look for candidates with a bachelor’s degree in computer science or related field.
-Some universities have started offering degrees or minors in game design and interactive entertainment that are more specifically targeted toward the video game industry.
+Many game development and publishing companies look for candidates with a bachelor’s degree in computer science or a related field.
+Some universities have started offering game design and interactive entertainment degrees or minors that are more specifically targeted toward the video game industry.
 With the Bachelor of Science in Computer Science from the University of London, for instance, you can specialize in cutting-edge topics like virtual reality, games development, or 3D graphics and animation.

 While a degree isn’t always necessary, it can help you build the foundational technical skills necessary for success as a software developer.